s4mik/test_ship_yolov5/README.md

 This repository was created for a trained model on yolov5.
 Model was trained to detect naval ships from satellite images.
 All the work was done in JupyterLab.

-This repository contains 1 folders 'yolov5' and 1 .zip file: test_data.zip and ship_detect.ipynb
+This repository contains 2 folders 'yolov5' and 'test_data' and ship_detect.ipynb
-test_data.zip file contains all the necessary dataset for training and testing the model.
+'test_data' file contains all the necessary dataset for training and testing the model.
-Yolov5 contains files for working with the model. ship_detect.ipynb this is a file with the code.
+'yolov5' contains files for working with the model. ship_detect.ipynb this is a file with the code.

 In this path "MY_TEST_SHIP/yolov5/runs/train/" are all the results of training models.